wazuh/wazuh-documentation/source/deployment-options/deploying-with-kubernetes/kubernetes-upgrade.rst

 Recreating certificates
 -----------------------

 Upgrading from a version earlier than v4.8.0 requires that you recreate the SSL certificates.
-Follow instructions in :ref:`kubernetes_ssl_certificates` for this.
+Follow instructions in :ref:`kubernetes_ssl_certificates` using the v|WAZUH_CURRENT_KUBERNETES| tag.

 Configuring the upgrade
 -----------------------